quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 a year ago
-Mr. Richardson was a carefully placed piece of a missing part of this puzzle called “home ownership.”
+Mr. Richardson was a carefully placed piece of a missing part of this puzzle called "home ownership."
 He provided all the borders, filled in the empty spaces so I could see a clear picture.
 His service is provided basically 24/7.
 Anytime I text or called the response was immediate.
 He is about his business and his priority is his clients.
 He makes it happen!!
 There were some documents I had not submitted prior to closing on my house.
 He was very helpful and walked me through the process of submitting said documents to get me to closing!!
 He calms your fears and makes you feel comfortable in your decision.
 I appreciate everything he has done and will continue to do for me and my family!!
-I’m tired of this third party stuff!!
+I'm tired of this third party stuff!!
 You are amazing!!
 I appreciate you beyond imagination!!
 Thank you!!

 